asmirnov69/pyjviz-poc/docs/pyjviz-poc/RDF/RDF.md

 ## SHACL

+^ac6f28

-The other good news is you can create RDF dataset and use SHACL tools to verify that practically important constrains are not violated.
+The other good news is you can create RDF dataset and use [[SHACL]] tools to verify that practically important constrains are not violated.
 This would address serious problem with practical usage of RDF datasets.
 Since RDF itself does not mandate anything about triples you can quickly arrive to chaotic situation when e.g. Bob may have two birthdays defined:

 ...